plugdata-team/plugdata/README.md

 **-MacOS:**
 - Option 1: Get the installer from the latest [official release](https://github.com/plugdata-team/plugdata/tags)
 - Option 2: Install the [homebrew cask](https://formulae.brew.sh/cask/plugdata).
-I do no maintain this so it may be outdated.
+I do not maintain this so it may be outdated.

 **-Linux:**
 - Option 1: [OBS repository/packages](https://software.opensuse.org//download.html?project=home%3Aplugdata&package=plugdata)